Aleph-Alpha/intelligence-layer-sdk/styleguide.md

 ## When to use a debug log

-Each task's input and output is automatically logged.
+Each task's input and output are automatically logged.
 For most task, we assume that this suffices.

 Exceptions would be complicated, task-specific implementations.